tqhuy2018/Casper-Kotlin-sdk/Docs/Usage.md

 # Kotlin Casper SDK usage

-The SDK is exported to "jar" file and can be imported from other Kotlin projects.
+To call for SDK RPC methods, the SDK is exported to "jar" file and can be imported from other Kotlin projects.

+## Export SDK to "jar" file

 To export the SDK hit "File->Project Structure ..."